MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-group-policy.md

 If you disable or don't configure this setting, users can choose to limit the upload rate to a fixed value (in KB/second), or set it to **Adjust automatically** which sets the upload rate to 70% of throughput.
 For information about the end-user experience, see [Change the OneDrive sync app upload or download rate](https://support.office.com/article/71cc69da-2371-4981-8cc8-b4558bdda56e).

 We recommend that you use this setting only in cases where strict traffic restrictions are required.
 In scenarios where you need to limit the upload rate (such as when you roll out Known Folder Move), we recommend enabling [Limit the sync app upload rate to a percentage of throughput](use-group-policy.md#limit-the-sync-app-upload-rate-to-a-percentage-of-throughput) to set a limit that adjusts to changing conditions.
-You should not enable both settings at the same time.
+You shouldn't enable both settings at the same time.

 Enabling this policy sets the following registry key value to a number from 50 through 100,000:

 `[HKCU\SOFTWARE\Policies\Microsoft\OneDrive]"UploadBandwidthLimit"=dword:00000032`

-The previous registry key sets the upload throughput rate limit to 50KB/sec, using the hexadecimal value for 50, which is 00000032.
+The previous registry key sets the upload throughput rate limit to 50 KB, using the hexadecimal value for 50, which is 00000032.

 > [!NOTE]
 > OneDrive.exe must be restarted on users' computers to apply this setting.